SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 [slide hideTitle]
 # Problem: Employees

-Use the link below to create a GET, POST, PUT, and DELETE request in **Postman**:
+Use the link below to create a GET, a POST, a PUT, and a DELETE request in **Postman**:

 - [http://dummy.restapiexample.com](http://dummy.restapiexample.com/)